irunatbullets/raspberry-mixxx/README.md

 `console=tty9 loglevel=3` sends all of the bootup text to `tty9` leaving `tty1` empty.

+I have been having trouble with using my HDMI tv for audio output while I've been testing, I've also decided to install mpv to test video playback from my other computer.
+Anyway, I had to add `hdmi_force_hotplug=1` to `/boot/firmware/config.txt` I hope this is the solution to my problem.

 I also made the following changes to prevent text from displaying before the command prompt appears.

 ```